franceslinyc/Generative-AI-Engineering-with-LLMs-Specialization-2026/README.md

 ## Description

-Train and fine-tune LLMs (Large Language Models) like Llama, GPT, and BERT using Seq2Seq and Transformers architectures to build RAG (Retrieval-Augmented Generation) pipelines and AI Agents for tasks such as language translation and question-answering bot using **Python**, **PyTorch**, **Hugging Face**, and **LangChain**.
+Build RAG (Retrieval-Augmented Generation) pipelines and AI Agents for language translation and QA bot using **Python** and **PyTorch**, utilizing **Hugging Face** and **LangChain** for LLMs fine-tuning and orchestration (Llama, GPT, and BERT).
 Programming assignments for Generative AI Engineering with LLMs Specialization on Coursera.

 ## Related Repo